 As our population grows and more people make their way into the backcountry, more of our waste makes its way into what used to be pristine wilderness.
-Diapers, plastic trash, and other remnants of “civilization” is now found in places that used to be out of reach thanks off road vehicles owned by the multitudes.
+Diapers, plastic trash, and other remnants of “civilization” are now found in places that used to be out of reach thanks to off-road vehicles owned by the multitudes.

 With that ease of access comes human waste improperly disposed of in the open or under rocks, leaving areas filthy and disgusting.
 It is not just unsightly but dangerous and unhealthy.

 The importance of backcountry etiquette cannot be overly emphasized.
 There is no delicate way to approach the subject, but it is one that needs to be dealt with.

 Let me start with some links that are very useful and important:

 - Grand Canyon National Park’s Trail Courtesy Practices That Leave No Trace – See item #2

 - WikiHow – How to Make a Poop Tube – Excellent page on making a reusable tube as well as using a dry bag with a paper bag insert with optional kitty litter to cut the smell

 - Grand Canyon’s Maintained Trails – A table of Grand Canyon’s maintained trails showing campgrounds, toilets, emergency phones, water stops and other useful information

 - How to Shit in the Woods: An Environmentally Sound Approach to a Lost Art – The excellent classic book on the topic of human waste disposal in the backcountry.

 When you’re not in an area that provides toilets be sure to follow the proper method of waste disposal.
 Always, always, always make sure you are at least 200 feet away from any water source.